exadel-inc/esl/src/modules/esl-media-query/README.md

 <a name="media-rule-event"></a>
 #### ESLMediaRuleListEvent

-`ESLMediaRuleListEvent` is a custom event dispatched by `ESLMediaRuleList` instances
+`ESLMediaRuleListEvent` is a custom event dispatched by `ESLMediaRuleList` instances.

 `ESLMediaRuleListEvent` properties:
-  - `current` - current value of target `ESLMediaRuleList` instances
+  - `current` - current value of target `ESLMediaRuleList` instance
-  - `previous` - previous value of target `ESLMediaRuleList` instances
+  - `previous` - previous value of target `ESLMediaRuleList` instance
   - `target` - target `ESLMediaRuleList` instance

 <a name="media-change-event"></a>
 #### ESLMediaChangeEvent

-`ESLMediaChangeEvent` is a custom event dispatched by `ESLMediaQuery` instances
+`ESLMediaChangeEvent` is a custom event dispatched by `ESLMediaQuery` instances.

 `ESLMediaChangeEvent` properties:
   - `public` - boolean value that indicates whether the query matched the device conditions when the event was dispatched